Tuareg rebellion (2012): March: until the coup d'état

 On 4 March, a new round of fighting was reported near the formerly rebel-held town of Tessalit.
 The next day, three Malian army units gave up trying to lift the siege.
 The United States Air Force air-dropped supplies via a C-130 in support of the besieged Malian soldiers.

 On 11 March, the MNLA re-took Tessalit and its airport after efforts by the government and its allies to re-supply the town failed, and the Malian military forces fled towards the border with Algeria.
 The MNLA announced that they had also captured several soldiers, as well as light and heavy weapons and armored vehicles.
 About 600 Tuareg fighters took part in the battle.

 The rebels advanced to about 125 kilometers away from Timbuktu and their advance was unchecked when they entered without fighting in the towns of Diré and Goundam.
 A Malian military source said that as the cities were overrun the military planned to defend Niafunké.
 The French newspaper Libération also reported claims that the rebels controlled one third of Mali and that the Malian army was struggling to fight back.
 One of the three government helicopters manned by Ukrainian mercenaries had also broke down, while the two others were being kept to protect the south.
 Ansar Dine also claimed to have control of the Mali-Algeria border.
 It was reported that its leaders were planning a prisoner swap with the Malian government.

+Ansar Dine’s military contribution was insignificant compared to that of the much larger MNLA.
+After the rebels entered the city, the MNLA would seize the military base, while the Islamist leader would enter the city, hoist his flag, and begin imposing Sharia law.